Campus Renewal Program

 Cafeteria

-Great conversations and memories are formed over food and King's completely reimagined cafeteria now features cozy booths with individual TVs, bar-style counters for snacks and meals on the go, comfortable soft-seating, and a large media lounge; all in a pleasant, relaxing atmosphere for students to retreat to.
+Deep conversations and lasting memories happen over food.
+King's completely reimagined cafeteria now features cozy booths with individual TVs, bar-style counters for snacks and meals on the go, comfortable soft-seating, and a large media lounge—all in a pleasant, relaxing atmosphere for students to retreat to.

 Legacy Wall

-At over 40 years of operations, King's has an emerging legacy of accomplishments to celebrate and build on.
-Visit the legacy wall for a glimpse of King's through the decades.
+With over 45 years of history, King's has an emerging legacy of accomplishments to celebrate and build on.
+Visit the legacy wall for a glimpse of important King's moments through the decades.

 Walking Path

-This 0.8km pathway winds past King's Community Garden, through the campus swale, soccer pitch, and newly naturalized area before weaving through two rows of American Dropmore Lindens.
-The path is perfect for light fitness and study breaks.
+This 0.8km pathway winds past King's Community Garden, through the campus swale, and past the soccer pitch and newly naturalized area before weaving through two rows of American Dropmore Lindens.
+The path is perfect for study breaks and light fitness.

 Team Rooms